Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: An Improvement for Splittable -CVRP

-In Steps 2 and 3, we generate a mod-$k$-cycle packing based on the mod-$k$-tree packing $\T_{\bmod k}$ and a minimum perfect matching $\M$ on odd-degree vertices of $\T_{\bmod k}$ using the Christifides-Serdykov method for TSP.
-Despite it may not guarantee a constant approximation ratio for the minimum mod-$k$-cycle packing problem, it has a better property for CVRP.
+In Steps 2 and 3, we obtain a mod-$k$-cycle cover based on the mod-$k$-tree cover $\T_{\bmod k}$ and a minimum weight perfect matching $\M$ on the odd-degree vertices of $\T_{\bmod k}$ using the Christifides-Serdykov method for metric TSP.
+Although it may not guarantee a better approximation ratio for the minimum weight mod-$k$-cycle cover problem, it is useful for $k$-CVRP.